McCurdy Ministries

 A century of serving children and families in the Española Valley

-McCurdy Ministries is a local nonprofit and National Historic Institution of the United Methodist Church located in the Española Valley, serving children, youth, and families.
-For more than 100 years, McCurdy has been a trusted presence in the community — first as a mission school and, in 2024, transitioning into a Family Resource Campus designed to meet the evolving needs of local families.
+For more than 100 years, McCurdy Ministries has been a trusted presence in the Española Valley — first as a mission school and, in 2024, transitioning into a Family Resource Campus designed to meet the evolving needs of local families.

-At the heart of McCurdy Ministries is a commitment to be a place of grace, hope, and welcome.
+At the heart of the nonprofit is a commitment to be a place of grace, hope, and welcome.

 We strive to lift up families with compassion offered through practical, accessible support.
 We offer the community resources through the Lighthouse Clothing Pantry, the Food Depot food pantry, and our new role as a regional Diaper Bank.